linea-it/pz-compute/README.md

 ## Performance analysis
 The [performance](/performance) directory contains performance analysis scripts for the schedulers and cluster.
+The available scripts are the
+following:

-Currently, there's one script that parses the HTCondor log file and outputs the minimum and maximum execution time of each host in the cluster and one script that analyzes the HTCondor log file and plots a time chart showing allocated time and dead time caused by the HTCondor scheduler.
+- `condor-analyze-host-performance`: parses the HTCondor log file and outputs the minimum and maximum execution time of each host in the cluster.
+- `condor-analyze-host-allocation`: plots a time chart showing allocated time and dead time caused by the HTCondor scheduler.
+- `rail-sum-execution-time`: calculates the total live time (excluding the scheduler dead time) of the rail scripts executed on some cluster.